DeloitteAU/react-habitat/README.md

 ```

 So for our sample application we need to register all of our components (classes) to be exposed to the DOM so things get wired up nicely.
+Note in this example you can also define split points using React Habitat [dynamic imports](#dynamic-imports-and-code-splitting).

 ```javascript
 import ReactHabitat                 from 'react-habitat';